NATO chief sure spat over Sweden, Finland will be resolved - The Boston Globe

 Advertisement

-A full recording of Erdogan's conversation for the holiday that marks the beginning of the Turkish War of Independence in 1919 is expected to be released Thursday night.
-It was not immediately clear when the conversation took place.
+Erdogan says Turkey’s objections stem from its security concerns and grievances with Sweden’s — and to a lesser degree Finland’s — perceived support of the banned Kurdistan Workers’ Party, or PKK, and an armed group in Syria that Turkey sees as an extension of the PKK.
+Turkey’s conflict with the PKK has killed tens of thousands of people since 1984.

+Asked whether Finland might get admitted before Sweden, Stoltenberg replied: “We handled this as one process, and we are working with this as one process.”

-In the remarks made available earlier Thursday, Erdogan branded the two prospective NATO members and especially Sweden as “a focus of terror, home to terror.”
-He accused them of giving financial and weapons support to the armed groups, and claimed the countries' alleged links to terror organizations meant they should not be part of the trans-Atlantic alliance.
+In his remarks made available Thursday, Erdogan branded the two prospective NATO members, and especially Sweden, as “a focus of terror, home to terror.”
+He accused them of giving financial and weapons support to the armed groups, and claimed the countries’ alleged links to terror organizations meant they should not be part of the trans-Atlantic alliance.

 Erdogan’s ruling party spokesman, Omer Celik, said Thursday they had proof that Swedish weapons were showing up in PKK hands, while also warning the United States and France for “giving to the group that kills my country’s citizens.”
 If NATO is to expand, Celik argued, then potential members must “cut off their support to terror groups.”

-Turkish officials, including the president, also have pointed to arms restrictions on Turkey as a reason for Ankara’s opposition to the two countries becoming part of NATO, saying it is unacceptable for fellow members to impose weapons bans.
+Turkish officials, including the president, also have pointed to arms restrictions on Turkey as a reason for Ankara’s opposition to the two countries becoming part of NATO.

 Several European countries, including Sweden and Finland, restricted arms exports to Turkey following the country’s cross-border operation into northeast Syria in 2019 with the stated goal of clearing the border area of Kurdish militants.

-Turkey says the Syrian Kurdish People’s Defense Units, or YPG, is directly linked to the PKK, and Ankara has been infuriated by American support for them in fighting the Islamic State group.
+Turkey says the Syrian Kurdish People’s Defense Units, or YPG, is directly linked to the PKK.
+American support for the Syrian Democratic Forces, which mainly consists of YPG fighters, to combat the Islamic State group has been infuriating Ankara.

-Turkey also accuses Sweden and Finland of harboring followers of Fethullah Gulen, a U.S.-based Muslim cleric whom the Turkish government blames for 2016 military coup attempt.
+Turkey also accuses Sweden and Finland of harboring followers of Fethullah Gulen, a US-based Muslim cleric whom the Turkish government blames for the 2016 military coup attempt.
+Gulen has denied any links to the coup attempt.

-Asked whether Finland could enter before Sweden, Stoltenberg replied that “we handled this as one process and we are working with this as one process.”

-The NATO chief was in Copenhagen where he met with Danish Prime Minister Mette Frederiksen, among others.